alexandrudanpop/gatsby-theme-byfolio/www/src/experience/she.md

     },
     {
       title: "Frontend responsible",
-      description: "Design and architecture of the React-Redux-Typescript enterprise application",
+      description: "Design and architecture of a React-Redux-Typescript enterprise application",
       layout: "4",
       files:
         [